bluebrown/katacoda-scenarios/kubernetes-dns/step3.md

-Now we can point a service to whoami potsed.
+Now we can point a service to whoami podset.
 This works because of kubernetes default labels.
 If we were to name this service different from the deployment, the selector would not target the correct deployment.

 ## Create Service